Vladivostok to Donghae Ferry

 How much does the ferry from Vladivostok to Donghae cost?

-What time does the ferry from Vladivostok to Donghae leave?
+What time does the first ferry from Vladivostok to Donghae leave?

 Which ferry companies operate between Vladivostok to Donghae?